 By the time we got home, it was very late.
 We were all tired, emotionally spent, but also euphoric.
 The show had been epic.
 Great beyond every other great Springsteen show we’d been to.
 And it had been our daughter’s first concert ever.
 No smoke-filled, sticky floored, college dive bar for her.
 We tried to tell her it would all be downhill from here.
 I mean, she had been to the very top of the mountain.

 Last month (March 13, 2016) we got another chance to see Bruce live.
-I couldn’t imagine not going, but because of my schoolwork (I was in graduate student at the time) I couldn’t imagine a way to go and still get my work done.
+I couldn’t imagine not going, but because of my schoolwork (I was in graduate school at the time) I couldn’t imagine a way to go and still get my work done.
 So we asked our son (then 7 years old) if he’d like to go in my place.
 We figured it was only fair since our daughter had already had the Springsteen Experience.

 Let’s just say…his unenthusiastic answer didn’t express, what we felt, was an appropriate level of 1) gratitude and, 2) excitement.
 We could imagine nothing worse than for my husband to be there for only 15 minutes before our son began complaining about being hot/cold/tired/hungry.
 To see Springsteen live requires a level of dedication that allows one to ignore petty discomforts like needing to pee or having to sit down.
 We promised to take him to a Warriors game instead.